SyedaMasooma-CS/DS-510-/README.md

 - Checking Autocorrelation of these series
 - Fitting ARMA on Apple Stock Prices Growth Rate
 - Fitting ARMA on Interest Rate Growth

+#Future Work

+- More Advanced Forecasting Techniques
+- Include more historic data
+- Analyze trends at time of historic economic importance